EmployerKit Research

 April 4 (private sector)

 Employers with 250+ employees must report annually.
-Non-compliance enforced by EHRC.
+6 of 17 sectors report above the national average.

 Sectors ranked by median pay gap